usnistgov/zero-trust-architecture/_sources/VolumeA/ProjectOverview.rst

 ~~~~~~~~~

 `Microsoft Security <https://www.microsoft.com/en-us/security/business/be-fearless>`__ brings together the capabilities of security, compliance, identity, and management to natively integrate individual layers of protection across clouds, platforms, endpoints, and devices.
 Microsoft Security helps reduce the risk of data breaches and compliance violations and improve productivity by providing the necessary coverage to enable zero trust.
 Microsoft's security products give IT leaders the tools to confidently help their organization digitally transform with Microsoft's protection across their entire environment.

+Note that after Enterprise 3's earlier Microsoft builds were completed, the name Azure AD was changed to Entra ID, and the name Defender for Cloud Apps was changed to Defender for Apps.

 Azure
 ^^^^^